Los Angeles Car Accident Attorney Near Me

 On the opposite end of the natural disaster spectrum is flooding.
 Some areas of California can get huge amounts of rainfall in a relatively short time, which has caused dangerous flooding in the past.
 As with fire, it is important to give yourself as much time to evacuate as possible.
 Roads can be washed out quickly.

-Your evacuation route may become impassable, so be sure to leave as soon as you can.
+Your evacuation route may become impassable, so leave as soon as you can.
 As with other natural disasters, car accidents can occur when many people are trying to evacuate the same area all at once.

 Mudslides

-If you purchase a home in a dangerous area, be sure to consult with your homeowners’ insurance carrier to ensure that mudslide damage is covered.
+If you purchase a home in a dangerous area, consider consulting with your homeowners’ insurance carrier to verify if mudslide damage is covered by your policy.
 Many California families have lost their homes to mudslides.
 You should also be sure that you have comprehensive auto insurance coverage to pay for any damage caused to your vehicle by a mudslide and liability coverage for accidents that can occur when evacuating a mudslide area.

 Rear-End Accidents